-Many are those who have contributed snippets, advice, infrmation and input into the MAP project, though the three main contributors thus far are:
+Many are those who have contributed snippets, advice, information and input into the MAP project, though the three main contributors thus far are:

-I live on a farm at the centre of Penwith, formerly resident and doing similar work in Glastonbury, Somerset until 2008.
-History, geomancy and archaeology have been an interest throughout my adult life.
-This started when, as a student in 1969, I rather naively slept at the centre of the Ring of Brogar stone circle in the Orkney Isles, having a vivid dream there of dancing, chanting ancients who invited me to join them - which, for better or worse, I did!
-I've been smitten with issues of our ancient past and also our future ever since, privileged to know and work with such antiquarian luminaries as Tom Graves, Michael Green, Sig Lonegren, John Michell, Hamish Miller and Ronald Hutton.
+I live on an organic farm at the centre of West Penwith, formerly resident and doing similar work in Glastonbury, Somerset until 2008.
+History, geomancy and archaeology have been core part of my work throughout my adult life.
+This started when, as a student in 1969, I rather naively slept at the centre of the Ring of Brogar stone circle in the Orkney Isles, having a vivid dream of dancing, chanting ancients who invited me to join them - which, for better or worse, I did!
+I've been smitten with issues of our ancient past and also our future ever since, and privileged to know and work with such antiquarian luminaries as Tom Graves, Michael Green, Sig Lonegren, John Michell, Hamish Miller and Ronald Hutton.

-I'm a book editor, webmaster, photographer, author, humanitarian worker (Palestine), counsellor and adviser.
+I'm a book editor, webmaster, photographer, author, humanitarian worker (Middle East and Africa), and a counsellor, adviser and peacemaker.
 The Kingfisher Encyclopaedia of World History, which I wrote in 1999, received a Smithsonian award.
 I studied geography and social sciences at LSE 1968-71 and, since then, I've been absorbed in history, geopolitics, psychotherapy and alternative knowledge (such as astrology, cereology and geomancy), speaking, writing and teaching on these.

-Well, "It's not what you get, it's what you become by doing it" (Jefferson).
-My core belief: it's always okay in the end, and if it's not okay, it's not the end.
+"It's not what you get, it's what you become by doing it" (Jefferson).
+My core belief: it's okay in the end, and if it's not okay, it's not the end.

-I'm the mainstay of the MAP project, working in collaboration with Maen Mamvro and others.
+I'm the mainstay of the Ancient Penwith project, working in collaboration with Maen Mamvro and with others.
 Also known for making a good cup of tea.